 John the Baptist has a point when he objects, “I need to be baptized by you, and do you come to me?”
 (Matthew 3:14).
 But there’s more going on here than he first realizes.

 Here’s Don Carson on what Jesus means in Matthew 3:15 in responding to John the Baptist, “Let it be so now, for thus it is filling for us to fulfill all righteousness”—

 In reflecting back on 2010 at year’s end, here are what I’d call “the top 5 books I read” (in order of author’s last name):

 It’s not a typical read-it-on-your-own book, but specially designed for small-group study.
 Our weekly small group tackled the 8 sessions together this Fall.
 Each session has a “home study” (nice way of saying “homework”) and a 10-minute video lesson…

 Enhypostasis: What Kind of Flesh Did the Word Become?

 And the Word became flesh and dwelt among us . . .
 (John 1:14)

 Yesterday we looked at the doctrine of anhypostasis and said that the kind of humanity Jesus took in the incarnation was impersonal.
 He did not add a human person to himself when he took a fully human nature.

-Now we turn to the flip side of the coin and ask, Where did the singular person of Jesus come from?
-Who is the one person of…Continue Reading
+Now we turn to the flip side of the coin and ask, Where did the singular person…Continue Reading